Leveling up Web Performance with HTTP/3

 It's really, really interesting to me, at least.
 That's cool.

-It is indeed.
-Robin raised a very good point, and I totally understand why someone like Facebook would not like to add this as a keylog file option, because once these keys are basically exposed, that basically means that everything in that connection and sent in the past of the connection, sent in the future of that connection, should be considered compromised, as in someone with these keys can read it.
+Because once this Once these keys are basically exposed, that basically means that everything in that connection and sent in the past of the connections and in the future of that connection should be considered compromised, as in someone with these keys can read it.

 And even though these keys are securely stored, TLS and QUIC were designed to lose these keys after the connection is closed.